marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 data to go through to the application layer.
-It would be tempting to remove *NETIF_F_IP_CSUM* from the features of the device and, as a matter of fact, this would fix the data corruption issue until a TCP checksum collision, which is not so unlikely considering the algorithm for the TCP checksum is rather weak.
+It would be tempting to remove *NETIF_F_IP_CSUM* from the features of the device and, as a matter of fact, this would fix the data corruption issue until a TCP checksum collision, which is not so unlikely considering the algorithm used is rather weak.
 However, the XGene-1 NIC is expected to checksum incoming frame.
 Offloading the calculation to the software severely affect the maximum throughput of the interface.